 3. Stay ahead of weeds.
 Weeds sneak into your garden and steal soil nutrients from your plants.
 Get rid of them before they have the chance!
 Pull weeds when they're small (it's easier) and make sure to grab all of the roots.
 After weeding, use Miracle-Gro® Garden Weed Preventer to keep new weeds from sprouting.
 Just sprinkle it directly onto the soil, mix it in according to the package instructions, and spread your mulch back into place.
 (Mulch helps keep weeds away, too—learn more in our article, Why You Should Mulch.)

 4. Keep plants well-fed.
 Growing plants absorb nutrients from the soil, so you need to put back in what they take out.
 Every 3 months, sprinkle Miracle-Gro® Shake ‘n Feed® All Purpose Plant Food directly onto the soil, rake it in, and water according to the package instructions.
-You can also use homemade compost, but be sure it’s fully decomposed for the best results.
+You can also use homemade compost, but be sure it's fully decomposed for the best results.
 Essential soil nutrients promote strong root growth, which means beautiful plants, fuller foliage, and a bigger harvest.
-Discover how you can get the most from your garden with even more tips about plant food basics.

 5. Clean up the mess.
 Diseases and pests have a harder time hiding in a tidy garden.
 Remove spent plants, brown leaves, weeds, and other debris, like sticks and grass, which may accumulate over time.
 Keep mulch evenly spread and away from plant stems, and make sure your plants have enough room to breathe and grow.
 Good air circulation also prevents problems that can develop in a too-moist environment.
 And hey, we all like our space—even plants.